prominenceai/deepstream-services-library/docs/api-source.md

 <br>

-## Video Source buffer-out-crop constants
+## Video Source buffer-out-crop Constants
 Constants to define how to crop the output buffer for a given Source Component.
 The constants map to the nvvideoconvert element's `src-crop` and `dest-crop` properties.
-See. https://docs.nvidia.com/metropolis/deepstream/dev-guide/text/DS_plugin_gst-nvvideoconvert.html#gst-nvvideoconvert
+See the [DeepStream docs](https://docs.nvidia.com/metropolis/deepstream/dev-guide/text/DS_plugin_gst-nvvideoconvert.html#gst-nvvideoconvert) for more information.
 ```C
 #define DSL_VIDEO_CROP_AT_SRC                                       0
 #define DSL_VIDEO_CROP_AT_DEST                                      1